info@wisy.de

 • remove the sediment

-This is good for you, the environment and your wallet - but more on this in the next section: For whom is a rainwater cistern worthwhile?
+This is good news for you, the environment and your wallet - but more on this in the next section: For whom is a rainwater cistern worthwhile?

 For whom is a cistern worthwhile?